Third rail

 We manage this system to provide a resilient supply and can normally switch to resupply substations in the event of a fault or loss of a supply point.
 Each substation then converts the supply from high voltage AC to 750V DC.

-The conductor rail is divided into a number of electrical sections with circuit breakers at each end so we can remotely operate and switch off or switch on each electrical section as required.
-Electrical section is supplied with power at both ends of the section which improves the efficiency and reliability of the supply to the trains.
+The conductor rail is divided into a number of electrical sections with circuit breakers at each end.
+This is so we can remotely operate and switch off or switch on each electrical section as required.
+Electrical section is supplied with power at both ends of the section.
+This improves the efficiency and reliability of the supply to the trains.
 The distance between substations can be increased by installing a Track Paralleling Hut (TP Hut) between substations.
-TP huts do not provide an input of power to the conductor rail but are used to improve the efficiency of the supply and also have remotely operated circuit breakers for switching the conductor rail on and off.
+TP huts do not provide an input of power to the conductor rail, they’re used to improve the efficiency of the supply.
+They also have remotely operated circuit breakers for switching the conductor rail on and off.

-Modern trains on the third rail network can generate power back into the conductor rail when they brake, converting movement energy back into electrical energy provided another train is taking load in a reasonable distance from the braking train (most likely nearer to London).
+Modern trains on the third rail network can generate power back into the conductor rail when they brake.
+This converts movement energy back into electrical energy, provided another train is taking load in a reasonable distance from the braking train (most likely nearer to London).
 This increases the efficiency of the system.

 You vs. Train campaign